erlsyncc/MARISENSE/DOCKER_SETUP.md

 - Default DB credentials (from compose): user `root` with password `root`, DB name `marisense_vrbms`.
 - The import uses the provided `marisense_db.sql` which contains schema and dummy data — no migrations are required.
 - If Docker asks for permissions, accept them.
 On Windows prefer WSL or Git Bash for best compatibility.

-If you want the same file placed elsewhere or named differently, tell me the path or filename.